 Visiting New York City?
 If you haven’t decided where to stay (yet) check out our helpful guide on Where to Stay in New York City (10 Best Neighborhoods + 3 to Avoid).
 Don’t have time?
 Here’s my favorite hotel in NYC, hands down.

-There’s two main varieties of cherry blossoms in New York City: Yoshino trees & Kwanzan trees, which bloom at separate times.
+There’s two main varieties of cherry trees in New York City: Yoshino trees & Kwanzan trees, which bloom at separate times.
 Yoshino trees bloom in early to mid April, Kwanzan trees bloom in late April, which means you can catch fantastic spring blooms during a month-long span!

 P.S.
 If you can’t make it out to see the cherry blossoms in NYC for yourself, I highly recommend getting this delightful book.
 It’s a great gift for anyone that needs a remedy for NYC wanderlust.